wrossmorrow/statesampler/README.md

 * exponentially-weighted samples away from large counts,
 * and reciprocally-weighted samples away from large counts

-The first is trivial to implement within standard `javascript`, although this is plausibly more efficient because the server pre-loads all reviews.
-This server was _really_ written to enable question generation when the _count_ of times a row was sampled is important.
-If so, we have to maintain a "global state" across questions served requiring a central server.
+The first is trivial to implement within standard `javascript`, although this is plausibly more efficient here because the server pre-loads all data in the sheet.
+A client needs only ask for one row at a time, and thus loads only those relevant to it.

+However this server was _really_ written to enable question generation when the _number_ of times a row was sampled is important.
+If so, we have to maintain a "global state" across rows served requiring a central server.

 ## Use